jorgefz/Lince/README.md

 * For Unix: `premake5 gmake2`, then run `make`.
 * For Windows: `premake5 vs2020`, then load the Visual Studio solution and compile.

-The game executable will be located at `bin/{configuration}-{system}-{architecture}/{project}`, e.g. `bin/Debug-Linux-x86_64/pong`.
+The game executable will be located at `bin/{configuration}-{system}-{architecture}/{project}`, e.g. `bin/Debug-Linux-x86_64/editor`.
 Currently, this project is being tested on Windows 11 (x64) and WSLg GNU/Linux Ubuntu-22.04 (x64).

-The project contains the source code for the following packages, which are built into binaries as part of the compilation process:
+This repository contains the source code for the following projects, which are built into binaries as part of the compilation process:

 * GLFW: windowing system (https://glfw.org)
 * GLAD: OpenGL loader (https://glad.dav1d.de/)
 * CGLM: OpenGL vector and matrix mathematics (https://cglm.readthedocs.io/en/latest)
 * stb\_image.h: Single-header image loader by Sean Barret (https://github.com/nothings/stb)
 * Nucklear: ANSI C single-header UI library (https://github.com/Immediate-Mode-UI/Nuklear)
+* Miniaudio: Audio playback and capture library (https://github.com/mackron/miniaudio)

 The project makes use of `mdbook` to generate the documentation website (https://github.com/rust-lang/mdBook).